AfroLatino/aws-bootcamp-cruddur/journal/week2.md

 ### •	Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span

-I added UserID to the home-activities.py page as seen below:
+I added UserID and a custom span of http-handler to the home-activities.py page as seen below:

 ```sh
 span = trace.get_current_span()